 Biting parrots are far more common than you may think.
-All pet birds bite.
-While this is not to say that all birds are aggressive, it should serve as fair warning to anyone who is interested in owning a pet bird.
-You are likely to eventually get bitten and it will be painful.
-Learn more about the reasons that birds bite and what you can do to manage the issue.
+In fact, all pet birds bite.
+While this is not to say that all birds are aggressive, it should serve as fair warning to anyone who's interested in owning a parrot or another type of pet bird.
+Sooner or later, you're likely to get bitten and it will be painful.

 Why Do Parrots Bite?

-Just because a bird bites you does not mean that the bird is mean, aggressive, or isn't bonded to you.
+Just because a bird bites you doesn't mean that the bird is mean, aggressive, or isn't bonded to you.
 Parrots, as hookbills, use their beaks for a variety of functions: preening, eating, climbing, and playing.
-Parrots often use their beak in the place of a hand to grab onto toys, food, perches, and sometimes their owners.
-If your bird is normally good-natured, you may need to evaluate whether or not your parrot is really biting you or is simply using his or her beak in a normal, healthy fashion.
+Parrots often use their beaks in the place of a hand to grab onto toys, food, perches, and sometimes their owners.
+If your bird is normally good-natured, you may need to evaluate whether or not your parrot is really biting you or is simply using its beak in a normal, healthy fashion.

 Owning a parrot that bites out of fear or aggression is no fun.
 Not only are bites physically dangerous due to the power of a parrot's beak, but they are a sign that the bird itself is unhappy with some aspect of its situation.
 Every pet bird owner wants to make sure their feathered friends are happy.
 When problem behaviors such as biting rear their head, it's important to act quickly to remedy the problem before long-term patterns of these behaviors set in.
-Use these great training tips to help you calm your biting parrot and establish a better bird/owner relationship:
+You can help calm your biting parrot and establish a better bird/owner relationship by:

 - Handling and taming aggressive parrots: Not every parrot owner is a natural-born bird trainer, but just about anybody can bribe a bird into being handleable with patience and effort.
-Use these tips to start building a daily training routine with your parrot starting right now.
+Move to a neutral location, avoid yelling, build trust, focus on repetition, and come with treats.

 - Correcting bad behavior in birds: Birds are very sensitive creatures that interpret our actions very differently than more traditional pets like cats and dogs.
 This can lead to frustration and miscommunication between the bird and owner, which often only exacerbates existing behavior problems.
-Successfully rehabilitating a bird with behavior problems requires some knowledge of avian psychology, as well as patience and a strong commitment to routine and consistency.
-Use these ground rules for properly handling any necessary disciplinary interactions with your pet.
+Successfully rehabilitating a bird with behavior problems requires some knowledge of avian psychology, as well a calm, expressive voice that provides consistent messaging.